SteippRE/CodePortfolio/README.md

   1. Data Importing
       - Covers the basics for importing data from flat and excel files
   2. Data Wrangling
-      - Covers the basics for cleaning your data into a useable formate
+      - Covers the basics for cleaning your data into a useable format
   3. Data Analysis
       - Covers EDA and Regression Analysis
   4. Data Visualization